Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 **Champion Genshi of Clan Whitecrest**

 Daar wasn’t one to request meetings on short notice.
 That was concerning, but Genshi detected no signs of stress, worry, or alarm, and that made the meeting’s purpose an interesting problem to solve.
-Daar seemed more…annoyed, really.
+Daar seemed more... annoyed, really.
 Annoyed and almost apologetic.
 No negativity, though; he was his usual irrepressibly upbeat self and while the video message only showed Daar’s head, he was clearly, as *always,* in truly excellent health.

 His intelligent eyes were wide and clear as glacial melt, and his thick and impressive fur was just beginning to grow out.
 It managed the trick of both displaying his body and emphasizing his incredible vitality.
 It was a *good* look for him and Genshi wondered why Daar didn’t always wear his coat like that.
 Daar’s attitude matched, too.
-His manner seemed…energetic.
+His manner seemed... energetic.
 Youthful, even.

 Genshi couldn’t blame the brute; Daar had a lot to show off.
 It was obvious he’d experienced a recent growth spurt and Genshi could tell that even through the video!
 Whatever the Humans were doing with Daar was clearly benefiting him.
 The rougher coat served to emphasize everything; even his jawline seemed even stronger and more brutally perfect than Genshi remembered.